qlassalle/ElementsRecorderFront/README.md

 # TODO
 * handle creation failure
 * use DI correctly for ArticleService
-* delete article should show confirmation + be in a separate div to stop going on details page
+* Delete should become its own component delete article should show confirmation + be in a separate div to stop going on details page + show a toast to indicate if deletion worked or not.

 # ElementsRecorder